 One thing I’ve always been curious about is movie effects and CGI!
 How does Iron Man fly through the sky?
 How does JJ Abrams film spaceship races in the Star Wars Galaxy?
 These big moments add a lot of value to the big screen in an impactful way.
 Minor sequences can make for memorable moments – making these movies come alive.

 With every major movie that’s released, audiences everywhere quickly share and discuss their favorite parts and cool effects.
 It’s what makes our favorite stories so memorable.

-Similar to the lasting impression a movie can have on us, your business should also make an impact in your target audiences’ lives.
-This idea might seem grandiose or unlikely for your small business, but in reality, who doesn’t love talking about and recommending their favorite local shops, restaurants, etc.
+Similar to the lasting impression a movie can have on us, your business should also make an impact on your target audience's lives.
+This idea might seem grandiose or unlikely for your small business, but in reality, who doesn’t love talking about and recommending their favorite local shops, restaurants, etc?

 Your business could provide a breathtaking, exciting, and even moving experience – like leaping into the movie and clinching your seat in an action scene, gasping during a thriller, or bobbing and weaving to a 3D effect.
 All are legitimate reactions to the impact of the effects content can have.

 Wouldn’t it be cool if your small business had that type of effect on your customers?
 An impactful effect that makes them love your brand time and time again.
 This is possible through the use of effective marketing strategies.

 Marketing strategies are your business’ tools that help create that impact.
 It’s these cool and effective driving forces that get customers through your door and keep them talking about you.
 Today, we’ll take a look at a mix of effective marketing strategies you can use in your business to drive customer loyalty.

 3 Ways To Drive More Business And Build Loyal Customers

 Depending on what resources you have available and where your target audience is, having a mix of marketing strategies gives you more opportunities to gain loyal customers.
 Here are a couple effective ways to do so: